 Kahane studied art history and classical archaeology at the University of Vienna (Austria) and is an expert on the paintings of Pieter Bruegel the Elder as well as on the theory and practice of contemporary art.
 She has published in both research areas and has been teaching art history at the Vienna University, at the Academy for Fine Arts and at the University for Applied Arts (Vienna).
 In 2012 Kahane co-founded ECHO100Plus, an NGO that is involved in refugee relief and refugee education on the Greek islands.

 Liatowitsch graduated summa cum laude from the University of Basel in 1997, receiving a master of law.
 In 2001 he earned a doctor of law (summa cum laude) from the University of Basel.
 Before joining Ringier, Liatowitsch worked for many years as a lawyer at Schellenberg Wittmer, one of Switzerland’s leading commercial law firms, where he became a partner in 2008 and a member of the Executive Board in 2015.
 He served as a legal officer at the Claims Resolution Tribunal for Dormant Accounts in Switzerland, was a visiting fellow with Yale University’s International Security Studies, and worked as a foreign associate with a leading law firm in New York.
 He is the author of various legal publications, as well as co-author of a successful textbook on private international law.
 Liatowitsch is currently a lecturer at the University of Zurich.

 Georg Heinrich Thyssen

-Georg Heinrich Thyssen has been the chairman of the NOMIS Foundation since its establishment in 2008.
+Georg Heinrich Thyssen† was the chairman of the NOMIS Foundation from 2008–2022.

 Thyssen studied mathematics at the University of Munich (Germany) and received a law degree from the University of Zurich (Switzerland).
-For over 35 years, he has held a series of key executive positions within the Thyssen-Bornemisza Group (TBG) and currently serves as the Chairman of the Board of TBG AG.
+For several decades, he held a series of key executive positions within the Thyssen-Bornemisza Group (TBG) and was Chairman of the Board of TBG AG.